jlehikoinen/ScriptingWithSwiftUIDemo/README.md

 This is a sequel for 2019 FinMacAdmin [Scripting in Swift](https://github.com/jlehikoinen/ScriptingInSwiftDemo) presentation.

 The demo script `DefaultMailApp.swift` can be used for setting up default email application (macOS Mail or MS Outlook).
-Try `DefaultMailAppOnlyUI.swift` if you want test the UI.
+Try `DefaultMailAppOnlyUI.swift` if you want test the UI only.

 ## Requirements